Your Complete Egg Buying Guide

 We know how important this type of learning is.
 That’s why we’ve put together this comprehensive egg buying guide.
 In it, we’ll tackle what these various labels mean as well as what health benefits or risks come with each one, what the common pricing schemes are and how the chickens who laid the eggs were raised.

 By the time you’re finished reading this, you won’t just know how to shop for eggs.
 You’ll know which are the healthiest eggs to buy and you’ll be ready to share this information with all of your friends and family.
 Ready?
 Let’s get started!

-What Is the U.S. Department of Agriculture’s Grading System?
+U.S. Department of Agriculture’s Grading System

 You may have heard of eggs being referred to with letter grades and wondered about the meaning of such a system.
 While this by no means the only way to classify eggs, or even the most commonly used one, it’s still worth learning about.

 The system breaks down into three different grades:

 - Grade AA: Eggs graded with AA are supposed to have firm, thick egg whites and a round, high yolk.
 They’re best when used for poaching or frying, but can certainly be used for any purpose.